Reflecting on the life of the Rev. Dr. Martin Luther King Jr.

 In the intervening years, I grew up in the era of campus protests, racial unrest, and civic action.
 And, of course, I became a Jesuit priest.
 To this day, as I choose how I respond to a world that is often systemically unjust and violent, I am still learning from Dr. King.
 In my continuing process of living Jesuit spirituality and the practice of discernment taught by St. Ignatius, the founder of the Jesuits, I have had opportunities to ponder the similarities between Dr. King and Ignatius, especially their teachings about God’s grace and active human faith.

 USF’s own Institute for Nonviolence and Social Justice, founded in 2018, continues the legacy of Dr. King.
 In this and many other ways, we are dedicated to investigating, illuminating, and advancing the theory and practice of transformational nonviolence in order to confront and overcome injustice and systemic violence.
 Systemic violence, of course, includes racism, sexism, war, the attacks we are seeing on our fragile planet, and other forms of brutality.
-Combatting these sins requires discernment in order to fuel meaningful action.
+Combating these sins requires discernment in order to fuel meaningful action.
 We must ask ourselves the tough questions that will take us beyond awareness and understanding and will drive us to confront and overcome the structures that impede freedom, equity, peace, and a prosperous, hopeful future for all.

 Many of you are still away from campus and may be marking this national holiday in your own neighborhoods, communities, and places of worship.
 I hope it is a meaningful day, however you are spending it.